GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of the greatest joys in computer programming is discovering a new, faster, more efficient algorithm for doing something — particularly if a lot of well-respected people have come up with worse solutions.
+> ### Instead of the progression of tens, I have for many years used the simplest progression of all, which proceeds by twos, having found that it is useful for the perfection of the science of numbers.
 >
-> ~ *Danny Hillis*
+> ~ *Gottfried Wilhelm Leibniz*

 ---
 ## 🏎 Quick Facts